 Can a metal roofs protect you from storms?

-Metal roofs have the highest wind rating of all roof types.
+Metal has the highest wind rating of all roof types.
 Wind ratings start at 140 mph, and some can withstand gusts up to 180 mph.
 In contrast, shingle roof wind ratings top out at 130 mph.
 With Florida being hit with increasingly stronger hurricanes, the steadfastness and safety of your roof should be a top concern.
 A Category 3 storm has winds up to 130 mph, and a category 4 storm goes up to 156.
 What kind of roof do you want protecting your home and family as these storms continue to intensify?

 Do metal roofs come in different colors?
+Yes.

 There are a variety colors you can choose from.
 Mill Finish, the silver metal roof color you see most often is the most popular color metal roof in Florida.
 When selecting this color, make sure you are getting Galvalume, stay away from “galvanized metal.”
 Galvalume roof and siding panels are coated with a mixture of zinc and aluminum as well as a clear coating to help resist scuffs and fingerprints better than a bare metal product.
 The coating is most often Acrylume, a clear organic resin surface that is applied over the Galvalume to protect the metal surface.

-You can also choose to get a colored metal roof, but choose wisely.
+You can also choose to get a colored metal, but choose wisely.
 You do not want a plain, painted roof panel.
 These easily scratch and the colors quickly fade in the intense Florida sun.
 Make sure your roofing contractor is providing you panels that are treated with PolyVinyliDere, a polymer that covers the metal, so it won’t fade and scratch.

 Zoller Roofing provides free estimates for all roofing solutions.